tsid73/personal-finance-tracker/README.md

 # Personal Finance Tracker

-Personal Finance Tracker is a local budget and finance tracker for managing monthly spending, category budgets, reports, and transaction history.
+Personal Finance Tracker is a local-first finance app for one user.
+It manages transactions, recurring schedules, budgets, categories, reports, and month-aware dashboard insights on top of a MySQL database that persists locally between runs.

 ## Current Product Behavior

-- The app is driven by a shared selected-month control at the top of the layout.
-- Changing the month updates dashboard, transactions, budgets, and reports together.
+- A shared selected-month control in the shell drives dashboard, transactions, budgets, reports, and monthly drill-downs together.
 - The selected month is preserved while navigating between pages.
 - A floating quick-add transaction button is available on every page.
 - A built-in theme toggle switches between light and dark modes and persists locally.
 - Data is stored in MySQL and persists across app stop/start cycles.
 - Stopping the app shuts down the frontend, API, and Docker services without deleting the database volume.
+- The app now includes a dedicated recurring-transactions page instead of mixing recurring management into the transactions page.

 ## Tech Stack